-Blackberry and Raspberry (continued) Deer (continued) Wildlife Damage Prevention (continued) Repellants Both taste and smell repellents exist.
-Smell repellents include commercially available products or materials such as tankage, blood, putrefied egg solids, certain soaps and human hair.
+Blackberry and Raspberry (continued) Wildlife Damage Prevention (continued)

+Pest/Problem Management Options Deer Repellants (continued) Both taste and smell repellents exist.
+Smell repellents include commercially available products or materials such as tankage, blood, putrified egg solids, and certain soaps.
 Repellants will not provide long-term control and will not provide control when populations are high or alternate food sources are scarce.
 Exclusion Exclusion (fencing) is the only truly effective long-term control for deer damage prevention.
 Fences can be electrified or not.
 Deer will try to go under a fence, through a fence, or over it.
 For non-electrified fences, the lowest wire needs to be within 10 inches or less of the lowest point in the ground around the fruit crop planting and tight enough to prevent deer from pushing under it.
 Do not neglect ditches or other low spots in the ground around the field, because the deer will find them.
-The fence needs to be at least 8 feet high or higher, as deer can easily clear this height.
+While some deer can easily clear an 8 foot fence, generally 6 feet will be sufficient to deter most deer.
 Wire mesh fences are more desirable than multiple strands of barbed wire.
+Wire mesh fence up to 5-feet high with the addition of 3 single strand wires for a total of 8 feet will reduce costs.
 For electric fences, several different designs have been used and, under certain conditions, each can be effective.
 The simplest and least expensive electric fence uses a single high-tensile wire at about 30 inches above ground level.
 A solar charger can be used if access to electricity is not an option.
 Peanut butter can either be smeared on the wire or on aluminum foil strips which are then draped over the wire.
 Plastic flagging may also be tied to the fence to make it more visible to the deer.
 Deer are curious animals and will investigate the fence if they are not being chased.
 Touching the fence results in getting shocked and turning the deer away from the field being protected.
 The single-wire, baited fence is relatively inexpensive, easy to construct and often adequate to protect the crop.
 With high deer populations, when available alternate food sources are scarce or when deer have already established a feeding pattern in the area being protected, this fence may not be adequate.
 More substantial electric fences for deer control have multiple wires with the alternate wires being electrified.
 One design uses 5 wires and is constructed at a 45 degree angle facing away from the area to be protected.
 The bottom wire is within 10 inches of the ground and is electrified to keep deer from going under the fence.
 The middle wire is also electrified to prevent deer from going through the fence and the top wire, which may be only about 5 feet above ground is electrified to keep deer from going over the fence.
 A fence constructed in this manner presents a barrier to the deer that has height and depth, a combination that generally will discourage the deer from trying to enter the field.
 Poly Tape electric fence often used to contain cattle and horses works well for deer fences.
 Numerous other fence designs exist including a non-electrified mesh fence with a hot wire on top.
 If electric fences are used, it is important to keep weeds, grasses and other materials away from the fence to prevent it from shorting out and to increase its visibility.
+Contact your local county agent and/or state extension wildlife specialist for additional information.